Are you considering applying for the Sandbox? Here are a few things to consider.

 Still have questions?

-Helen Lindamood, the Outreach and Communications Manager, is happy to answer any further questions you may have about applying for the Sandbox.
+Helen Lindamood, the program coordinator, is happy to answer any further questions you may have about applying for the Sandbox.
 Please email your questions or request a call to discuss your concerns to firstname.lastname@example.org.